Founder of transitional living facility in Gravette accused of sexually assaulting resident

 BENTONVILLE -- A Gravette man and convicted sex offender who founded a faith-based sober transitional living facility is accused of sexually assaulting one of the residents.

-Thomas Gilman Hartman, 53, is free on $150,000 bond after his arrest in connection with sexual assault and possession of a firearm by certain persons.
+Thomas Gilman Hartman, 53, is free on $150,000 bond after his arrest on charges of sexual assault and possession of a firearm by certain persons.

-A 23-year-old man told authorities he met Hartman four or five years ago and considered Hartman a father figure, according to the affidavit.
-The man said Hartman had engaged in sexual acts with him a few times, according to the affidavit.
+A 23-year-old man told authorities he met Hartman four or five years ago and considered him a father figure, the affidavit says.
+The man said Hartman had engaged in sexual acts with him a few times, the affidavit says.

 The man said he felt trapped because he was on probation and out on bail and believed Hartman was playing mind games with him because he had nowhere else to go, according to the affidavit.